petersatsuse/azure-compute-docs/articles/virtual-machines/sizes/retirement/dcsv2-series-retirement.md

 If there are no DCdsv3-series VMs available in your current region, you can consider the following options:
 - Check Availability in Nearby Regions: Look for DCdsv3-series VMs in nearby regions that might have the required capacity.
 - Contact Azure Support: Reach out to Azure Support for assistance and to explore alternative solutions that meet your requirements.
-We appreciate your understanding and are here to help with any further questions or concerns you may have.

 ### How will migration affect my current billing?
 During the migration and resize from DCsv2-series to DCdsv3-series VMs with a local temp disk, there will be a price change.
 However, you will receive a newer generation CPU, more RAM for the same number of cores, be able to attach more data disks, and have a larger local temp disk.
+Refer to our Azure Virtual Machines [pricing page](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux-previous/) for more information.

 ### Are there any cost-saving options available during migration?
 If you decide that you do not need a local temp disk, the price will remain the same, and you will still benefit from more RAM and the ability to attach more data disks.
 Please note that this option will require additional effort after the resize to avoid using the local temp disk.
 For a workaround, please refer to [how do I migrate from a VM size with local temp disk to a VM size with no local temp disk?](https://learn.microsoft.com/en-us/azure/virtual-machines/azure-vms-no-temp-disk#how-do-i-migrate-from-a-vm-size-with-local-temp-disk-to-a-vm-size-with-no-local-temp-disk---)